Brevard Zoo: Lands of Change: Australia and Beyond

 Opening as Australasia in 1996, the area received its current name following a significant renovation to the area that opened to the public on May 27, 2017.

 This loop features a geographical mix of animals from Australia, Southeast Asia, and the Americas; a slight deviation from the usually-straightforward theme of the other major areas.

+A view inside of the aviary.

 Lands of Change is notable for its large free-flight aviary, where visitors can have the option to walk through and feed birds such as the cockatiel and rainbow lorikeet.
 The aviary is further divided into two separate sides; Lorikeet Landing, and Cockatiel Creek, both of which are home to large breeding flocks of the respective species.

 Across from the aviary, is the Kangaroo Walkabout; a walkthrough habitat where guests can get up-close and personal with emus, red kangaroos, and more.
 Occurring daily from 10-11 AM, the zoo’s popular kangaroo feedings occur within the walkthrough (until sold out).

 Inside the walkabout, several solar panel “trees” are present throughout; these “trees”, which were donated to the zoo by Florida Power and Light, provide shade for the resident animals, as well as providing all of the energy needed to power the nearby komodo dragon house.

 Near the end of the loop, rotational habitats for dingos and babirusas, as well as an amphitheater where daily demonstrations take place are also present.